nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## Final notes and add-on development process overview

-Now that we've visited internals of StationPlaylist Studio add-on, I'd like to give you a tour of my lab where I develop this add-on.
+Now that we've visited internals of StationPlaylist add-on, I'd like to give you a tour of my lab where I develop this add-on.
 Along the way you'll learn how an add-on is born, coded, tested, released and maintained.

 ### Lab setup, development equipment and software